fourlastor-jams/libgdx-jam-25/raw assets/documents/detail design.md

 This document details the parts, mechanics, rules for the actual game.
 Supposedly played by the gods of Mesopotamia.

 ![20230621_091119~2](https://github.com/fourlastor-jams/libgdx-jam-25/assets/4059636/2efe9c2c-ce65-41cb-86d2-5cd29546f028)
+**Please do note the image is wrong, there are only two tiles in the thin part, not three!**

 ## Game of Ur
 * Game of Ur is about 4500 years old.